 “Oran dora.
 Welcome to Sheridan.”
 The customs official stamped Jay’s passport and returned it.
 “Enjoy your stay.”

 As Jay walked to the airport lobby, he watched departing tourists comply with stringent security.
 They removed their shoes and sent their bags through X-Rays.
-When a dog took interest in their luggage, security checked it for crickets and centipedes.
+When a dog took interest in their luggage, security searched it for crickets and centipedes.

 One dog was distracted by Jay.
 Its leader tugged its leash, but the dog wouldn’t look away.
 The leader called another security guard and pointed at Jay.
 Jay meekly smiled at them.
 The two security guards brought the dog near.
 “Would you remove your backpack?”